Montgomery Soil & Water Conservation District

 Under the authority of the Ohio Conservation District Law in 1949, local farmers organized The Montgomery Soil and Water Conservation District (SWCD).

 The District is administered by a Board of Supervisors who are elected by the landowners and residents in Montgomery County.
 They serve three year terms, donating their time to set policy and conduct other District business.
 Board meetings at Montgomery SWCD are held the first Wednesday of each month.
-The District has seven staff memebers, consisting of a Director, Admin Assistant, two Technicians and a Technician Intern, an Education/Information Specialist, and an Office Secretary.
+The District has seven staff members, consisting of a Director, Admin Assistant, two Technicians and a Technician Intern, an Education/Information Specialist, and an Office Secretary.

-Montgomery SWCD operations are financed primarily through the County Board of Commissioners and the Ohio Department of Natural Resources (ODNR).
+Montgomery SWCD operations are financed primarily through the County Board of Commissioners and the Ohio Department Agriculture (ODA).
 Incidental income is raised from donations and the annual spring Plant Sale.

 The District is a member of what is called The Conservation Partnership; it involves cooperative, ongoing working relationships with the Natural Resources Conservation Service (NRCS), ODNR Division of Soil and Water Conservation (DSWC), and the Ohio Federation of Soil and Water Conservation Districts (OFSWCD).
 The NRCS District Conservationist assists District Technicians in engineering standards compliance as well as working to implement cost share programs in agricultural settings.